How To Choose The Best Lead And Collar

 It is not only the colours or the material that makes them so good for training everything from the sit-stay to walking to heel.
 It is the length that is vital.
 Most leads are three or four feet long and are not versatile enough for all breeds.
 Because of the length of the leads, I manufacture it makes initial training far easier.
 Once you have trained the dog you can switch to a slip lead which I have now started to sell my own brand.

 Unfortunately, it is very difficult to train walking to heel with a rope slip lead.
 You need a good training lead initially.

 and of course, I sell matching collars for my normal leads shown above that are soft and gentle on your dog’s neck.

-These collars are about an inch wide that is so the spread and pressure and energy over a wider area if the dog lunges or pulls.
+These collars are about an inch wide that is so they spread the pressure and energy over a wider area if the dog lunges or pulls.
 If it is thin then it acts like a garrot and can damage the nerves and the cartilage in the neck.
 Once you have trained the dog not to pull or lunge then you can use the thin collars or slip leads but not before.

 I also sell a very short lead for larger dogs and for leaving on whilst training dogs to recall.